Praseed35/Praseed35/README.md

 ### Hi there 👋

-I'm Praseed, a passionate data analyst with a love for problem-solving.
+I'm Praseed, a passionate python developer with a love for problem-solving.
 My journey into the world of programming started in college.

 🔭 I’m currently learning python language  that aims to simplify team collaboration through real-time communication and task management.